artificialsolutions/teneo-inquire-reference-dashboard/README.md

 - A clickable word tree based on words that are most frequently used by users
 - A sankey diagram that shows the session travel paths

-To draw these diagrams the dashboard uses (Google Charts)(https://developers.google.com/chart).
+To draw these diagrams the dashboard uses [Google Charts](https://developers.google.com/chart).

 The dashboard is created as single file with minimal styling.